VCodecJetPack C++ library

 transcode method

-The transcode(…) method is intended to encode video frames (Frame class).
-The video codec encodes video frames frame-by-frame.
+The transcode(…) method is intended to encode or decode video frames (Frame class).
+The video codec processes video frames frame-by-frame.
 Method declaration:

 bool transcode(Frame& src, Frame& dst) override;